 Waiting on "Superman"

 There was a teacher who worked to help his students learn each day in an outer dimension unknown to its inhabitants.
-This dimension is filled with many teachers like this secondary social studies teacher who held strongly to the belief that students are not disciplined, lack motivation, and never listen.
+This dimension is filled with many teachers like this secondary social studies teacher who held strongly to the belief that students are not disciplined, lacked motivation, and never listened.
 Even within this realm, the social studies teacher worked hard each week to plan lessons that were interesting and fun for his students.
 He was confident in his abilities to create meaningful, relevant, and well crafted assignments.
 His instructions were impeccable and each one of his students succeeded in the completion of every task… or so he thought.
 What he did not know was that he, like so many other teachers within the school, he was an inhabitant of the dimension of illusion.
 This is an area which we call the “These Students Don’t Want to Learn” Zone.

 “I told the kids to make a brochure about a significant Black American.
 These kids just don’t listen.
 I told them step by step what they were supposed to do.
 I even wrote it out for them.”